Gaza Strip: 1967: Israeli occupation

-Subsequent to this military victory, Israel created the first settlement bloc in the Strip, Gush Katif, in the southwest corner near Rafah and the Egyptian border on a spot where a small kibbutz had previously existed for 18 months between 1946 and 1948.
+Subsequent to this military victory, Israel created the first Israeli settlement bloc in the Strip, Gush Katif, in a spot where a small kibbutz had previously existed for 18 months between 1946 and 1948.
+The kibbutz community had been established as part of the Jewish Agency's "11 points in the Negev" plan, in which 11 Jewish villages were built across the Negev in a single night as a response to the Morrison-Grady Plan, which threatened to exclude the Negev from a future Jewish State.
 In total, between 1967 and 2005, Israel established 21 settlements in Gaza, comprising 20% of the total territory.

-The economic growth rate from 1967 to 1982 averaged roughly 9.7 percent per annum, due in good part to expanded income from work opportunities inside Israel, which had a major utility for the latter by supplying the country with a large unskilled and semi-skilled workforce.
+The economic growth rate from 1967 to 1982 averaged roughly 9.7% per annum, due in good part to expanded income from work opportunities inside Israel, which had a major utility for the latter by supplying the country with a large unskilled and semi-skilled workforce.
 Gaza's agricultural sector was adversely affected as one-third of the Strip was appropriated by Israel, competition for scarce water resources stiffened, and the lucrative cultivation of citrus declined with the advent of Israeli policies, such as prohibitions on planting new trees and taxation that gave breaks to Israeli producers, factors which militated against growth.
 Gaza's direct exports of these products to Western markets, as opposed to Arab markets, was prohibited except through Israeli marketing vehicles, in order to assist Israeli citrus exports to the same markets.
 The overall result was that large numbers of farmers were forced out of the agricultural sector.
 Israel placed quotas on all goods exported from Gaza, while abolishing restrictions on the flow of Israeli goods into the Strip.
 Sara Roy characterised the pattern as one of structural de-development.

-1979 Egypt–Israel peace treaty

 On 26 March 1979, Israel and Egypt signed the Egypt–Israel peace treaty.
 Among other things, the treaty provided for the withdrawal by Israel of its armed forces and civilians from the Sinai Peninsula, which Israel had captured during the Six-Day War.
 The Egyptians agreed to keep the Sinai Peninsula demilitarized.
 The final status of the Gaza Strip, and other relations between Israel and Palestinians, was not dealt with in the treaty.
 Egypt renounced all territorial claims to territory north of the international border.
 The Gaza Strip remained under Israeli military administration.
 The Israeli military became responsible for the maintenance of civil facilities and services.

-After the Egyptian–Israeli Peace Treaty 1979, a 100-meter-wide buffer zone between Gaza and Egypt known as the Philadelphi Route was established.
-The international border along the Philadelphi corridor between Egypt and the Gaza Strip is 11 km long.
+After the 1979 Egypt–Israel peace treaty, a 100-meter-wide buffer zone between Gaza and Egypt known as the Philadelphi Route was established.
+The international border along the Philadelphi corridor between Egypt and Gaza is 11 km long.